Experiences & Case Studies - Safe and Sound Protocol

 Maximum listening timeMax.
 10–12 minutes per day (self-determined, intuitive)

-Construction principleStop at the first sign that it's getting “too much”
+Construction principleStop at the first sign that it's becoming “too much”

 VolumeKept soft because of high irritability